 • Show motifs and textures.

-How to augment the pressure level of a pencil
+How to raise the pressure level of a pencil?

 Here we’ll focus on hatching and zigzags.
 If your forms aren’t yet particularly pleasing to the eye, no big deal.
 Concentrate instead on the pressure of the pencil tip, and on the flexibility of your pencil strokes.